Commercial IgCC Green Construction Code

-Scottsdale City Council adopted the 2012 suite of building codes including the 2012 International Energy Conservation Code (IECC) and International Green Construction Code (IgCC) with an effective date of Jan.
-7, 2013.
-The IgCC is mandatory when stipulated as part of the planning approval process for zoning bonuses including floor area, building height and density.
-Otherwise the IgCC serves as a compliance mechanism for the city’s voluntary Commercial Green Building Program.
+Scottsdale City Council adopted the 2021 suite of building codes including the International Green Construction Code (IgCC) as a mandatory code with an effective date of July 1, 2023.
+Until then, the 2015 IgCC is mandatory where stipulated as part of the planning approval process for zoning bonuses including floor area, building height and density.

 The IgCC makes it easier for developers of commercial and multi-family projects to be green designated by addressing: